praetoriandigital/cub-java/README.md

       State state = (State) states.get(0);

       // The country variable is a reference to another object.
-      // It has an id of the related country object.
-And may have a full country object. assert state.country.getId() != null; // It has country id assert state.country.getExpanded() == null; // we dont have related country object
+      // It has an id of the related country object, and may have an expanded country object. assert state.country.getId() != null; // It has country id assert state.country.getExpanded() == null; // we don't have related country object

       // Get states with already populated country objects. params = new Params();

-      // Tells Cub to return states with a full country object, not id only. params.setExpands("country");
+      // Tells Cub to return states with expanded country objects, not ids only. params.setExpands("country");
       params.setValue("order_by", "-name"); // set order
       states = State.list(params);